 Are you still using Spreadsheets to Manage your team?

 We chat daily with project managers around the world who find themselves trying to manage teams of resources with nothing but a spreadsheet and a headache.
 You are not alone, so don’t be surprised if you find yourself reading this article.
-By the time they talk to us at Hub Planner they are frustrated with their current “hack” of a solution, understand that they spend more time maintaining it than doing their job, and want to ditch the spreadsheet in the trash for a real resource scheduling solution.
+By the time PM’s talk to us at Hub Planner they are frustrated with their current “hack” of a solution, that they spend more time maintaining it than doing their job.
+Finally, they want to ditch the managing teams by spreadsheet in the trash for a real resource scheduling solution.

-As we will look at, the pitfalls of using a spreadsheet are not always apparent right away, but after a while a spreadsheet used in this capacity will fall apart, and the management mess begins.
+We will look at the pitfalls of using a spreadsheet to manage a team.
+However just to note, they are not always apparent right away.
+But, after a while a spreadsheet used in this capacity will fall apart, and the management mess begins.
+Let’s take a look.

 The Top Five Reasons why a Spreadsheet will not work for Resource Planning / Scheduling!